supernova32/Bachelor-Thesis/README.md

 ##What is it about?

-Well, this repository contains the tex files for my Bachelor's Theses from the University of Applied Sciences in Stuttgart, Germany.
+Well, this repository contains the tex files for my Bachelor's Thesis from the University of Applied Sciences in Stuttgart, Germany.

 It focuses on the challenges of developing a multi-platform mobile applications and the